blaire101/Spark-Journey-2025/README.md

 1. **Action (collect / count / save)**

-   * An action request starts the execution of the DAG.
+   * When an action is triggered, Spark executes the DAG to actually process the data.
+   * Until an action is called, transformations remain **lazy**.

 2. **DAGScheduler (DAG → Stages)** <mark>Scheduling DAG</mark> – the actual execution graph of computation tasks.